codecrafter05/oceanThread/README.md

 ## 🫰 Show Support <a name="support"></a>

-If you like this project then support us by donations or buy a cup of coffee for each team member.
+If you like this project then support us by donations or buy a cup of coffee for each team member at least.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>